 Mirrorless cameras are popular these days because they allow users to take high quality photos and videos with a lightweight camera that can be easily carried around.
+They are becoming the go to choice for professional photographers.
 But how do they work?
 Are mirrorless cameras worth it?
 In this article, we’ll explain how mirrorless cameras work in layman’s terms so you can get an idea of how they function without having to read the manual.

 The mirrorless system is more straightforward than a DSLR.
-Instead of using the camera’s internal mirrors to bounce light to the viewfinder, it instead allows you an unimpeded preview in its electronic display with no wait for data from your lens and sensor combination.
+Instead of using the camera’s internal mirrors (Reflex Mirror) to bounce light to the viewfinder, known as an optical viewfinder, it instead allows you an unimpeded digital preview in its electronic display with no wait for data from your lens and sensor combination.

 How a Mirrorless Camera Works

 A mirrorless camera uses an electronic viewfinder (EVF) to show how the photo will be taken in real-time on your LCD screen.
 They are also known as EVIL cameras, which stands for electronic viewfinder imaging lens.
 This helps you frame your photos better before pressing the shutter button showing exactly how the photo will turn out.

 A mirrorless camera has a sensor that is the heart of how it operates, and this will be what captures the data for your photos or videos.
 The sensor on these cameras are different from other digital cameras because they tend to have more megapixels which makes them great at taking high quality images with detail in every single pixel.

 Lastly, how a mirrorless camera works is when the shutter button is pressed, a door slides up to cover the image sensor, this is known as a mechanical shutter.